 14km return | 3.5 hours | Moderate

-From Tidal River, you can take the trail behind the Visitors Centre that runs behind Norman Beach and eventually up to Norman Point.
+From Tidal River, you can take the trail behind the Visitors Centre that runs out to Norman Beach and eventually up to Norman Point.
 From there, you can continue along the sandy track to Little Oberon Bay.
-This is a beautiful small cove and beach that is a popular little walk in itself.
+This is a beautiful small beach that is a popular walk in itself.

 If you’re up for it, you can continue to Oberon Bay, a further 2km away.
-This is a vast beach that is a popular stop on the Southern Circuit overnight hike.
+This is a vast beach that is a popular stop on the Southern Circuit overnight hike (more on this below).
 You simply return the same way you came.

 Three Bays